Loading...

 |---|---|---|---|

-Note: These are estimated transit times for standard dispatch.
-Severe weather or traffic conditions in Texas or Illinois may impact actual delivery dates.
+Note: Estimated transit times for standard dispatch.
+Severe weather or traffic conditions may impact actual delivery dates.

 Best Time to Ship (Cheapest)